jaychoi12/FINE/README.md

 # FINE Samples for Learning with Noisy Labels
-This repository is the official implementation of "FINE Samples for Learning with Noisy Labels" paper.
+This repository is the implementation of "FINE Samples for Learning with Noisy Labels" paper presented in **NeurIPS 2021**.
+This repository wqs used before official release.
+Future code modifications and official developments will take place in https://github.com/Kthyeon/FINE_official (OFFICIAL RELEASE repo.).
+Please refer to official release.

 ## Reference Codes
 We refer to some official implementation codes